hit9/toml.py/Readme.md

 1. error handle

-2. write tests
+2. more tests

-3. doc for specific about escaping string

-4. to fix:Data types may not be mixed.
+3. Unimplemented: Data types may not be mixed.